telefonicaid/fiware-cygnus/doc/cygnus-common/installation_and_administration_guide/management_interface_v1.md

 ###<a name="section7.1"></a>`GET /v1/admin/metrics`
 Gets metrics for a whole Cygnus agent.
 Specifically:

 * `incomingTransactions`.
 Number of incoming transactions (a transaction involves a request and a response).
+In other words, number of NGSI notifications received.
 * `incomingTransactionRequestSize`.
-Total size of the requests, in bytes.
+Total size of the requests related to incoming transactions, in bytes.
 * `incomingTransactionResponseSize`.
-Total size of the responses, in bytes.
+Total size of the responses related to incoming transactions, in bytes.
 * `incomingTransactionError`.
-Number of transactions causing an error.
+Number of incoming transactions causing an error.
 * `serviceTime`.
 Average time between transaction requests reception and transaction responses sending.
+* `outgoingTransactions`.
+Number of outgoing transactions (a transaction involves a request and a response).
+In other words, number of persistence operations.
+* `outgoingTransactionRequestSize`.
+Total size of the requests related to outgoing transactions, in bytes.
+* `outgoingTransactionResponseSize`.
+Total size of the responses related to outgoing transactions, in bytes.
+* `outgoingTransactionError`.
+Number of outgoing transactions causing an error.

 Metrics are only gathered if the following custom Cygnus components are used: